In this review, I’m going to be comparing two models of Bedrock Sandals, The Classics, and The Cairn Pros.

 The Classics are my go-to sandal for ultralight adventures and travel when I need to watch the weight.
 When I’m hiking in Altra Lone Peak shoes (reviewed here) I love having the classics to slip on in camp or in towns.
 I don’t always use camp shoes but when I do it’s the Classics.

 Bedrock Sandals produce a couple of variants of the Cairns.
-The “non-pro” version of the Cairns are exactly the same but the sole isn’t as adept at gripping in wet conditions.
+The “non-pro” version of the Cairns is exactly the same but the sole isn’t as adept at gripping in wet conditions.
 Choosing these will save you 10 dollars.
 The other model of Cairns is the “Cairn 3D” which has a sculpted footbed similar to those found on Birkenstock sandals.
 This is something I’m not interested in because I want all of my footwear to be as flat and “barefoot” as possible.

 I love both variants of Bedrocks I own but If I could only own one pair it would be the Classics